arbor-sim/arbor/doc/gs_single_cell.rst

 networks with multiple individual cells; this requires a *recipe* to describe the cells, connections, gap junctions, etc. However, for single cell models, arbor does not require the recipe to be provided by the user.
-Arbor provides a :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that wraps a cell description, and provides an interface for recording potentials and running the simulation.
+Arbor provides a :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that wraps a cell description and creates a recipe under the hood, providing an interface for recording potentials and running the simulation more easily.

 .. code-block:: python